-A number of Westpac credit cards come with 0% balance transfers for up to 16 months, which you can take advantage of when you apply for a new card.
-If you're struggling to repay a debt that's collecting interest, a 0% balance transfer credit card can help you repay your balance without the burden of additional interest costs.
-You can balance transfer up to 95% of your approved limit from up to three non-Westpac accounts.
-Once your application is approved, it can take up to six days for your card to arrive and an extra two days for the balance transfer to be finalised.
-Once the promotion ends, the balance transfer rate will revert to the standard cash advance rate.
+A number of Westpac credit cards offer 0% balance transfers for a promotional period.
+You can use these cards to transfer debt from up to three non-Westpac products as long as they don't exceed 95% of your approved credit limit.
+Once your application is approved, you can expect your card to arrive and the balance transfer to be finalised within a week or so.
+The promotional period begins immediately, so you'll enjoy 0% interest on your balance transfer until the end of the promotional period.
+Once the introductory offer ends, the balance transfer rate will revert to the standard purchase rate.
 See our step-by-step guide on how to complete a balance transfer with Westpac for further information.

 Low rate and low fee credit cards

 Westpac can help you save on standard credit card costs with low rate and low fee credit cards.
 As you'll see below, some cards come with 0% purchase rates for promotional periods, interest-free day offers and waived annual fees for the first year.